How To Program a DISH Remote

 - Test your DISH remote thoroughly.
-Even if the pairing process worked, it’s possible things won’t function as expected.
+Even if the pairing process worked, it’s possible for things not to function as expected.
 This is especially true if your device has a lot of unique or specialized features.
-Test your remote now so you know it’ll work in the middle of the big game or a tense movie scene.
+Test your remote now so you know it works to avoid trouble in the middle of the big game or a tense movie scene.

-If you have an older remote control from the 20 or 21 series, you’ll have to follow a different procedure called a power scan.
+If you have an older remote control from the 20 or 21 series, you have to follow a different procedure called a power scan.

 A power scan fires off device codes until it finds one that works.
 Here are the steps for programming an older DISH remote control using the power scan:

 - Point your DISH remote at the device you want to pair.

 - Press and hold the button on the DISH remote that corresponds to the device you want to program (TV, DVD, or AUX).
 After about 10 seconds, you should see all four Mode buttons light up.
 When they do, release the button, and it should start blinking.

 - Press and release the Power button on the DISH remote.
 The blinking Mode button should now be a solid light.
 This means the DISH remote is ready to program.

 - Press the Up directional button on your DISH remote to send the first code.